stancl/tenancy-docs/docs/source/v2/tenant-routes.blade.md

 ## Middleware {#middleware}

 The package automatically adds the `InitializeTenancy` middleware to the global middleware stack.
-The middleware checks if the current domain is not part of `tenancy.exempt_domains`.
+This middleware checks if the current domain is not part of `tenancy.exempt_domains`.
 If not, it attempts to identify the tenant based on the current hostname.
 Once the tenant is identified, the database connection, cache, filesystem root paths and, optionally, Redis connection, will be switched.

 After the *global* middleware is executed, the controllers are constructed.

 After that, the *route* middleware is executed.

 All route groups in your application should have the `\Stancl\Tenancy\Middleware\PreventAccessFromTenantDomains` middleware applied on them, to prevent access from tenant domains to central routes and vice versa.
+See below for more detail about the `PreventAccessFromTenantDomains` middleware.

 All tenant routes in your application should have the `tenancy` middleware group applied on them.